Captainaa1/AFHS-Cyber-scripts/README.md

 # AFHS-Cyber-scripts
- Scripts used by the AFHS cyber patriot A team
+ Scripts used by the AFHS cyber security class